kentaroy47/training-domain-specific-models/README.md

 ```

 ## Download dataset
-We release two survillance videos you can test on. (coral.mp4 is from noscope)
+We release two survillance videos (converted to train/val images in pascal format) you can test on.
 Here, we train domain specific model on such domain.

 ```